 Certification of Compliance

-This certification recognizes CSIO member carriers who fully comply with the CSIO standards, using no custom coverage codes (known as Z-Codes).
+This certification recognizes CSIO member insurers who fully comply with the CSIO standards, using no custom coverage codes (known as Z-Codes) in their EDI downloads.
 Z-Codes are often not recognized by broker management system (BMS) platforms, leading to workflow inefficiencies for brokers.

-Available for personal and commercial lines, the eDocs certification program enables carriers and vendors to verify their implementation of eDocs with CSIO technical staff, ensuring the seamless exchange of eDocs between carriers and brokers.
+This certification program enables insurers and vendors to verify implementation of eDocs according to CSIO standard, ensuring the seamless exchange of eDocs between insurers and brokers.